laminas/laminas-view/docs/book/helpers/identity.md

 ```

 If that service is not registered, the plugin will then look for a service named
-`Zend\Authentication\AuthenticationServiceInterface`, and use that if found.
+`Laminas\Authentication\AuthenticationServiceInterface`, and use that if found.